avantiz/ColorSchemes-Nosferatu/README.md

 ![Nosferatu](https://media2.giphy.com/media/7SQUBCye01UJVE8mk5/giphy.gif?cid=ecf05e470tbopgjzs67w16wdfxxmetbtjozf4ibzp2jgpoba&rid=giphy.gif&ct=g)

-> A dark theme for [Sublime Text] (https://sublimetext.io) - made specially for nocturnal coders (other ports coming soon, but any text editor with .tmTheme themes support will works, too).
+> A dark theme for [Sublime Text](https://sublimetext.com) - made specially for nocturnal coders.
+Other ports coming soon, but any text editor with .tmTheme themes support will works, too.

 ## _"Do you have plans in make a light version of this theme?"_
 No, Nosferatu dies in light.